Dear ADDitude: How Can My Son Focus Better in Class?

 A Reader Answers

-With ADHD kids the bar has to be set a lot lower.
-Your son's not going to be able to keep up and finish the same amount of work as the other children no matter how much he may want to.
+With kids with ADHD the bar has to be set a lot lower.
+Your son’s not going to be able to keep up and finish the same amount of work as the other children no matter how much he may want to.
 He doesn’t have control of those impulses so new strategies are good as are rewards for good days.
 Kids thrive on praise.

 One of my friends was advised to get her son a squeezy ball and that helped him.
 He really liked it.
 He uses it during class to help stay calmer.